gopi487krishna/Lazy-Cpp/README.md

 For more information about *Lazy Loading Pattern* please refer to the article [Lazy Loading](https://en.wikipedia.org/wiki/Lazy_loading) from wikipedia.org

-In simple Lazy Loading initializes a resource only when you need it
+Simply speaking, Lazy Loading initializes a resource only when you need it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyMTQ2NTk1Ml19
+eyJoaXN0b3J5IjpbLTE1MzQ2ODk2MTldfQ==
 -->